 Belkin, I.M.
 (2021).
 View the full paper.

-Monthly global data files are provided by ESR for the following instruments: Aquarius, SMAP, SMAP RF, SMOS, and Argo.
-Daily global data sets, organized by year, are available for Aquarius, SMAP, and SMOS.
+The goal of this website is to provide a systematic estimation and assessment of satellite SSS gradients over the global ocean, including spatiotemporal variability and regional analyses.
+Monthly data sets are provided for Aquarius, SMAP, SMAP RF, SMOS, and Argo.
+Daily data sets are available for Aquarius, SMAP, and SMOS.

 - Currents, Gyres, & Eddies